Bolivar Trask: Age of Apocalypse

-An alternate universe variant of Bolivar Trask from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Bolivar Trask from Earth-295 appears in Age of Apocalypse.
 This version is married to Moira Kinross and worked with her to create the Sentinels and combat Apocalypse.

 Civil War: House of M

-An alternate universe variant of Bolivar Trask from Earth-58163 appears in Civil War: House of M. This version is the Vice President of the United States and created the Sentinels to combat Magneto, who later kills him.
+An alternate universe version of Bolivar Trask from Earth-58163 appears in Civil War: House of M. This version is the Vice President of the United States and created the Sentinels to combat Magneto, who later kills him.

 X-Men Noir

-An alternate universe variant of Bolivar Trask from Earth-90214 appears in X-Men Noir.
+An alternate universe version of Bolivar Trask from Earth-90214 appears in X-Men Noir.
 This version is a scientist and science fiction writer.

 Ultimate Marvel

-An alternate universe variant of Bolivar Trask appears in Ultimate X-Men.
+An alternate universe version of Bolivar Trask appears in Ultimate X-Men.
 This version created the Sentinels to combat Magneto.
 Following the failure of the Sentinels, Trask is employed by the Fenris twins to continue building Sentinels and attacking mutants.
 Horrified by his own actions, Trask allows himself to be killed in an explosion.